New airline security measures apply to AMC travelers

 / Published August 11, 2006

-Airline travelers are facing new security measures at the nation's airports today that promise to disrupt flights and cause a domino affect around the world.
+SAN ANTONIO -- Airline travelers are facing new security measures at the nation's airports today that promise to disrupt flights and cause a domino affect around the world.

 The Department of Homeland Security increased airport and air travel security measures in response to a foiled plot by extremist to blow up aircraft bound from the United Kingdom to the United States.
 There are about 106 daily flights per day between the countries.